OOFy-OOF/Arduino-Dial-Input-over-Serial/README.md

 ### Still not working?
 Make sure no other program (for example, Arduino IDE) is accessing your COM port while trying to run the program; this will prevent it from receiving data.
 Also make sure you don't already have an instance running.

+## Known Issues:
+* Closing the settings menu without saving and restarting causes the UI to never time out.
+* Button gestures with MODE are jank because too many variations.
+* You tell me :D